 Comprehensive Examination Students

 Comprehensive examination students who have enrolled in all courses toward the degree, must maintain continuous enrollment by enrolling in GS Continuation (zero units through Continuing and Global Education).
 After one semester of enrollment in GS Continuation, students must maintain enrollment thereafter by enrolling in GS 299C (zero units through regular enrollment) each semester until the awarding of the degree.
 Authorization for enrollment in both GS Continuation and GS 299C must be approved by the Division of Graduate Studies, Frank W. Thomas Building, room 132.
-Permission and class numbers for GS299C must be obtained from the Division of Graduate Studies Office.
+Permission and class numbers for GS Continuation and GS299C must be obtained from the Division of Graduate Studies Office.

 The university defines full-time study as 12 units, however, while undergraduate course units are counted at face value, graduate course units (those numbered in the 200 series) are weighted at 1.5 units per each course unit.
 Therefore, 8 units of 200 level courses constitute an equivalent full-time study load of 12 units.